 Call for Abstract

-5th International Conference on Clinical and Counseling Psychology, will be organized around the theme “Innovative approaches of Clinical Psychology for better patient care”
+5th International Conference on Clinical and Counseling Psychology, will be organized around the theme “Innovative approaches and Psychological Impact of Quarantine in COVID patients”

 Clinical Psychologists 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Psychologists 2020

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Clinical psychology, branch of psychology concerned with the practical application of research methodologies and findings in the diagnosis and treatment of mental disorders.Clinical psychologists classify their basic activities under three main headings:

 - Track 1-2Clinical Psychology Instruments

 The practice of Counseling Psychology helps people improve their well-being, alleviate distress and maladjustment, resolve crises, and increase their ability to function better in their lives.
 With its attention to both to normal developmental issues and problems associated with physical, emotional and mental disorders, the specialization holds a unique perspective in the broader practice-based areas of psychology.

 - Track 2-3Training and supervision

 Neuropsychology is a close combination of Neurology and Psychology.
 This branch of brain science mostly studies the concepts of how physiological and chemical changes in the brain and nervous system can affect the psychological behavior of a person.
 Modern Neuropsychology deals with the brain chemicals such as hormones, neurotransmitters which affect the nerve signal transmissions.